New announcement. Learn more

 The pair ran the business successfully, growing it steadily over the next few years.
 As the business grew, so did the need for more vehicles.
 It wasn’t long before the Holmes fleet was established with vans and trucks sporting the company name.

-Will and his wife Linette welcomed their three children, Timothy, Andrew and Felicity, and raised them in Greytown.
+Will and his wife, Linette, welcomed their three children, Timothy, Andrew, and Felicity, and raised them in Greytown.

 As the business grew, so did the projects the company worked on.
 In the early 1960s, they carried out one of their first commercial jobs for the Wellington Education Board at Mikimiki school.

-Graeme left the company to pursue a private venture with his wife, at which point the business became Will Holmes Ltd. Although it had only lasted for six years, the partnership had been a very happy and successful one – a period of significant growth.
+Graeme left the company to pursue a private venture with his wife, at which point the business became Will Holmes Ltd. Although it had only lasted for six years, the partnership had been a pleasing and successful one – a period of significant growth.
 Will would soon be joined by his first apprentice, younger brother Ian Holmes.

 In 1979, Tim and Andy joined the team, getting a few years of experience under their belts before spreading their wings.
 Both pursued carpentry and building, with Tim becoming a sole trader in Masterton and working for Fletchers for a time while Andy went travelling, first to Australia and then onto South Africa where we met his wife and established a building company in Johannesburg with over 30 staff.

-Fortunately for Will in 1988 he managed to lure both his sons to return to the family business.
+Fortunately for Will, in 1988, he managed to lure both his sons to return to the family business.
 As they confidently took the reins, he stepped aside and took on a part-time role assisting apprentices with their theory.
-Around this time, Tim and Andy changed the company name to Holmes Construction Ltd. Holmes continued to expand and take on more ambitious projects than ever,
+Around this time, Tim and Andy changed the company name to Holmes Construction Ltd. Holmes continued to expand and take on more ambitious projects than ever.

 In 1996 Tim and Andy decided to take the Holmes family business to the next level and so purchased the company from Will.